Facing DUI Charges in Connecticut?

 Connecticut’s DUI Laws

-Operating Under the Influence is the only motor vehicle offense that gives rises to two completely separate matters:
+Operating Under the Influence is the only motor vehicle offense that gives rise to two completely separate matters:

 - A matter at the criminal court in which you could face jail, probation, community service, fines, and license suspension; Connecticut General Statutes § 14-227a makes it a criminal offense to operate a motor vehicle with an elevated BAC of .08% or more, or while under the influence of alcohol and/or drugs